 - Injections.
 Steroid injections can give patients the extra boost that they need to heal their shoulder injury, especially issues involving the rotator cuff.
 This may be a good option if physical therapy is not fully solving the issue and if you are enduring ongoing pain, especially at night.

 - Surgery.
 Patients with serious injuries that do not improve with the above treatments may consult with their doctor about the option of a surgical procedure to help treat and heal their shoulder injury.

 The right diagnosis and the right treatment can get you back to work and get you healthier faster.
 The right documentation and paperwork can help you get the workers’ compensation you deserve.

-Whether you have suffered a one-time shoulder accident at work that requires short-term, straightforward medical treatment, or whether you are dealing with a chronic shoulder condition that causes you to limit your tasks and take pain medication, Work Injury MD is here to help.
+Whether you have suffered a one-time shoulder accident at work that requires short-term, straightforward medical treatment, or whether you are dealing with a chronic shoulder condition that causes you to limit your tasks and take pain medication, our Dallas work injury doctors are here to help.
 Serving the Dallas area, including Ennis, Denton, and Waco, we are committed to helping workers get back on their feet and back to their jobs, healthy and pain-free.